gathering/wannabe/README.md

 the simplest way to run migrations is from inside the container.

 ```
-# While the `app` container us running, do this in another terminal:
+# While the `app` container is running, do this in another terminal:
 $ docker-compose exec app /bin/bash
 $ cd migrate
 $ ./migrate.sh